moritzploss/ex-patterns/docs/README.md

 const y = 'hello';
 ```

-In contrast, **pattern matching** allows for data data structures to appear
+In contrast, **pattern matching** allows for data structures to appear
 on both sides of the equal sign `=` as long as the equation is balanced, i.e.,
 if the pattern on the left *matches* the value on the right.